microsoft/net-offloads/quic-encryption-offload.md

 > **Note**
 > This document is a work in progress.

-This document describes a proposed offload called QEO which offloads the encryption (and decryption) of QUIC short header packets.
+This document describes an offload called QEO which offloads the encryption (and decryption) of QUIC short header packets.
 The primary goal is an NDIS offload to the miniport for hardware support, but the OS will provide software fallback when hardware support is not available.
 The perspective is mainly that of MsQuic, but the offload will be usable by other QUIC implementations.